rsoiffer/Forge-of-Power/skills.md

   nav: character
 ---

-Skills describe types of actions your character might specialize in or out of combat.
+Skills describe broad types of actions your character might specialize in.

 <table>
   <tr>